holochain/holochain/.github/ISSUE_TEMPLATE/holonix_bug_report.md

  - Nix version: (`nix --version`)

 **Steps to reproduce**
-Detailed, specific steps which will reliably reproduce this bug.
+Steps which will reliably reproduce this bug.

 If you have the means to do so, it would be extremely helpful to create a minimal reproduction of the problem.